Agriculture Biodiversity Stewardship Package Webinar

 - processes for measuring, reporting and verifying environmental outcomes in farm biodiversity projects.

-The Agriculture Biodiversity Stewardship pilots are being run in six Natural Resource Management regions.
-Eligible regions are:
+The Agriculture Biodiversity Stewardship pilots are being run in select Natural Resource Management regions.
+Carbon + Biodiversity and Enhancing Remnant Vegetation Pilot were run in six eligible regions:

 - Burnett-Mary in QLD